hiibolt/KnowledgeBase/pages/Graph Theory.md

 		  Vertices left column length m are connected to each vertex in right column n.
 	- ### Multigraph
 	  A graph allowing parallel edges and loops (denoted by lowercase Latin lettering)
+		- #### Connected Graph
+		  A multgraph that has a path to traverse from any
 	- ### Loop
 	  An edge which connects a node to itself.
 There contribute 2 to the degree of a vertex versus one.
 	- ### Parallel Edge